 When Patients Hit Record in the Healthcare Setting

-As technology advances, more patients might record their visits with or without your knowledge.
-Your first reaction may be to prohibit patients from recording any visit, but there is supporting evidence that recording a visit can be beneficial for recall and compliance.
-Since this is a growing issue, develop a policy on video/audio recording in the healthcare setting.
-This tip will help you identify your state laws regarding consent requirements and things to consider when developing a plan.
+As technology continues to advance, more patients are recording their visits with or without your knowledge.
+Your first reaction may be to prohibit patients from recording any visit, but there are situations in which recording a visit can be beneficial.
+Recording a visit can help improve recall, enhance communication and understanding from the patient’s perspective, and can impact family involvement in care if they are unable to attend.
+The opposite side of this situation is that recording can bring some legal or ethical implications and privacy concerns and impact communication in a negative way.
+Since this is a growing issue, an organization should develop a policy on video/audio recording in the healthcare setting.
+This tip will help you navigate this topic by identifying your state laws regarding consent requirements and things to consider when developing a plan/policy.
+Consulting with your legal counsel for specific guidelines as you develop organizational plans is always encouraged.

 Know your state laws and requirements.
 Maine only requires one person to consent, and Vermont does not address it.
 Massachusetts and New Hampshire require all persons' consent before recording.